arunbear/Mic/README.md

 # DESCRIPTION

-Minion is a class builder that simplifies programming in the Object Oriented style _as it was originally envisioned_ i.e. where in the words of Alan Kay (who coined the term "Object Oriented Programming") objects are "like biological cells and/or individual computers on a network, only able to communicate with messages" and "OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things."
+Minion is a class builder that simplifies programming in the Object Oriented style as it was originally envisioned i.e. where in the words of Alan Kay (who coined the term "Object Oriented Programming") objects are "like biological cells and/or individual computers on a network, only able to communicate with messages" and "OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things."
 (see [The Deep Insights of Alan Kay](http://mythz.servicestack.net/blog/2013/02/27/the-deep-insights-of-alan-kay/) for further context).

+This way of building is more likely to result in systems that are loosely coupled, modular, scalable and easy to maintain.

+The words "minion" and "object" are used interchangeably in the rest of this documentation.

-Classes are built from a specification that declares the interface of the class (i.e. what commands minions of the classs respond to), as well as other packages that provide the implementation of these commands.
+Classes are built from a specification hash that declares the interface of the class (i.e. what commands minions of the classs respond to), as well as other packages that provide the implementation of these commands.

 # USAGE